Introducing the School Of Toilet Training

 Are you and your toddler just about ready to say goodbye to nappies for good?
-If you are, then it’s time to learn more on the subject of toilet training.
+Then it’s time to enrol in the Pull-Ups School of Toilet Training.

 Let your child set the pace

 Trust your child, let your child set the pace.
 Don’t try to force them to learn too fast.
 Support them with the encouragement and positive feedback they need.
-Look out for the Signs of Readiness below.
+Look out for the Signs of Readiness.

-Avoid mixed signals.
+Try your best to avoid giving mixed signals.
 Switching back and forth to nappies is confusing to a child.
 Once you make the switch to training pants, stick with it.
-Wearing training pants makes your child feel like a ‘big girl’ or ‘big boy’.
+Wearing training pants makes your child feel like a “big girl” or “big boy”.

 There will be accidents!
 But mistakes are what we learn from.
 There may be times when your child seems like they are regressing.
 Don’t get discouraged – this is perfectly normal.
 Be confident that things will be back on track in no time.